Jarcionek/Factorio-Zooming-Reinvented/README.md

 This mod **replaces** the base game's zooming behaviour to make the user experience as natural as possible (given the severe restrictions of the modding API).
 There is no extra GUI buttons, there is no extra keyboard shortcuts, and it doesn't require the map to be closed - there is just the mouse wheel that you are already used to.
 Also, this mod does much better job at preventing the sudden zoom level changes when using different controls.
 Finally, this mod adds a lot of customisable settings so you can tailor them to your needs.

+# 'Last known map position' - what is it and how do I eat it?

+Last known map position is where this mod thinks your map position is.
+This is primarily used when zooming out in the map view.
+Due to various restrictions/lacking in the modding API, this might occasionally go out of sync - if this happens, you will experience sudden map position change.
+See known issues below for more details.

+There are certain actions that can cause that desync which can be detected by the mod.
+That's what 'Disable map zoom out after map move' mod setting is for - if you were to experience non-user-friendly behaviour of map jumping to another location, it will simply not allow you to zoom out instead.
+To be able to zoom out again, you can either use 'Enable zoom out' control, you can do something that will update last known map position or something that will sync the map position - e.g. use 'Quick zoom in' (which opens a map at last known map position) or 'Quick zoom out'.

+Last known map position is updated when you:

+* open a map using 'Toggle world map' control (default: M)
+* select any object in the world (by hovering with your mouse cursor over it), while in the 'zoom to world' view
+* use Artillery targeting remote
+* use Binoculars
+* create, modify or delete a map tag

 # Controls

 ![Controls](https://raw.githubusercontent.com/Jarcionek/Factorio-Zooming-Reinvented/master/screenshots/controls.png)